 - Social Science

-Those accepted will be required to give a short presentation and display posters in the Mollohan Center on Tuesday, April 19, 2016.
+Those accepted will be required to give a 15 minute presentation or display their work or a poster in the Mollohan Center on Tuesday, April 18, 2017.

 Cash prizes will be awarded.